 - 19.1 Complimentary tournament passes will be issued by the Association to each member school in numbers approved by the Board of Directors. - 19.2 MIAA gold lifetime passes are to be honored at all activities.

-20. Statewide Coaches' Organizations
+20. Coaches' and Officials' Representation on Committees